BaPSF/bapsflib/docs/hdfmap/mapping.inc.rst

 Architecture
 ------------

-:class:`~bapsflib._hdf.maps.hdfmap.HDFMap` takes a modular approach to mapping a HDF5 file.
+:class:`~bapsflib._hdf.maps.core.HDFMap` takes a modular approach to mapping a HDF5 file.
 It contains a dictionary of known modules with known layouts.
 If one or more of these layouts are discovered inside the HDF5 file, then the associated mappings are added to the mapping